Stronger Bounds for Weak Epsilon-Nets in Higher Dimensions: Geometric preliminaries

-{\bf General position.} To simplify the exposition, we assume in what follows that the underlying point set $P$ in Theorem \ref{Thm:Main} is in {\it a general position} in $\reals^d$ (as described, e.g., \cite[Section 5]{JirkaBook} and \cite{GeneralPosition}); in particular, no $d+1$ of them lie on the same hyperplane, and no $d$ of them determine a hyperplane that is parallel to any of the axes $x_1,\ldots,x_d$.
-A standard perturbation argument shows that such an assumption incurs no loss of generality.\footnote{A weak $\eps$-net with respect to the perturbed point set, in a general position, would immediately yield such a net with respect to the original set.}
+{\bf General position.} To simplify the exposition, we assume in what follows, that the underlying point set $P$ in Theorem \ref{Thm:Main} is in {\it a general position} in $\reals^d$ (as described, e.g., \cite[Section 5]{JirkaBook} and \cite{GeneralPosition}).
+In particular, no $d+1$ of them lie on the same hyperplane, and no $d$ of them determine a hyperplane that is parallel to any of the coordinate axes; hence, no $d$ of the vertically projected points lie in the same $(d-2)$-plane within $\reals^{d-1}$.
+Furthermore, the affine hull $\aff(A)$ of any subset $A\subseteq P$ of at most $d+1$ points must be an affine space of dimension $|A|-1$.
+More generally, for any $k$ pairwise disjoint subsets $A_1,\ldots,A_k\subseteq P$, cardinality $|A_i|\leq d+1$ each, the intersection $\bigcap_{i=1}^d \aff(A_i)$ is an affine space of dimension $\max\{-1,d-\sum_{i=1}^l (d-|A_i|+1)\}$ (where $-1$ is the dimension of the empty set), and the analogous property should hold, in $\reals^{d-1}$, for the vertically projected set $P^\perp$.

+A standard perturbation argument \cite{GeneralPosition} shows that these assumptions incur no loss of generality: a weak $\eps$-net with respect to an infinetisimately perturbed point set, now in a general position, would immediately yield such a net with respect to the original set.

+{\bf Simplices.} Let $A$ be a finite set, and $k\geq 0$.
+In the sequel, we use ${A\choose k}$ to denote the collection of all the $k$-size subsets of $A$.
+(This collection is empty if $|A|<k$.)
+We then use ${A\choose \leq k}$ to denote the collection of all such subsets of $A$ whose cardinality is at most $k$.